-The issue of the £100,000,000 3.375 per cent.
-Subordinated Notes due 2026 (the "Notes", which expression shall in these Conditions, unless the context otherwise requires, include the Original Notes (as defined below) and any further notes issued pursuant to Condition 15 and forming a single series with the Original Notes and the Notes) of Rothesay Life Plc (the "Issuer") was authorised by the resolutions of the board of Directors of the Issuer passed on 3 July 2019 and 12 November 2019.
-The Notes will be consolidated and form a single series with the £300,000,000 3.375 per cent.
-Subordinated Notes due 2026 (the "Original Notes") issued by the Issuer on 12 July 2019 (the "Original Issue Date") on or after the first day following the expiry of 40 days after the Issue Date.
-The Notes are constituted by a first supplemental trust deed dated 19 November 2019 (the "First Supplemental Trust Deed") between the Issuer and Citicorp Trustee Company Limited (the person or persons for the time being the trustee or trustees under the Trust Deed, the "Trustee") as trustee for the Holders of the Notes which is supplemental to a trust deed dated 12 July 2019 (together with the First Supplemental Trust Deed and as further modified and/or supplemented from time to time, the "Trust Deed") between the same parties.
+The issue of the £300,000,000 3.375 per cent.
+Subordinated Notes due 2026 (the "Notes") of Rothesay Life Plc (the "Issuer") was authorised by a resolution of the board of Directors of the Issuer passed on 3 July 2019.
+The Notes are constituted by a trust deed (the "Trust Deed") dated 12 July 2019 between the Issuer and Citicorp Trustee Company Limited (the person or persons for the time being the trustee or trustees under the Trust Deed, the "Trustee") as trustee for the Holders of the Notes.
 These terms and conditions (the "Conditions") include summaries of, and are subject to, the detailed provisions of the Trust Deed, which includes the forms of the Notes.
-Copies of the Trust Deed and of the agency agreement (the "Principal Paying Agency Agreement") dated 12 July 2019 as supplemented by a first supplementary agency agreement dated 19 November 2019 (together with the Principal Paying Agency Agreement and as further modified and/or supplemented from time to time, the "Agency Agreement") relating to the Notes between the Issuer, Citibank, N.A., London Branch as the initial principal paying agent (the person for the time being the principal paying agent under the Agency Agreement, the "Principal Paying Agent"), Citigroup Global Markets Europe AG as the initial registrar (the person for the time being the registrar under the Agency Agreement, the "Registrar"), the initial transfer agents named therein (the person(s) for the time being the transfer agent(s) under the Agency Agreement, the "Transfer Agent(s)") and the Trustee are available for inspection during usual business hours at the principal office of the Principal Paying Agent (presently at Citigroup Centre, 6th Floor, 25 Canada Square, London E14 5LB, United Kingdom) and at the specified offices of the Registrar and each of the Transfer Agents.
+Copies of the Trust Deed and of the agency agreement (the "Agency Agreement") dated 12 July 2019 relating to the Notes between the Issuer, Citibank N.A., London Branch as the initial principal paying agent (the person for the time being the principal paying agent under the Agency Agreement, the "Principal Paying Agent"), Citigroup Global Markets Europe AG as the initial registrar (the person for the time being the registrar under the Agency Agreement, the "Registrar"), the initial transfer agents named therein (the person(s) for the time being the transfer agent(s) under the Agency Agreement, the "Transfer Agent(s)") and the Trustee are available for inspection during usual business hours at the principal office of the Principal Paying Agent (presently at Citigroup Centre, 6th Floor, 25 Canada Square, London E14 5LB, United Kingdom) and at the specified offices of the Registrar and each of the Transfer Agents.
 The Holders are entitled to the benefit of, are bound by, and are deemed to have notice of, all the provisions of the Trust Deed and are deemed to have notice of those provisions applicable to them of the Agency Agreement.